Krigsexe/Krigsexe/README.md

 ---

-*"Un système qui apprend sur ce qu'il a vérifié mériter d'être appris — c'est peut-être ça, l'intelligence."*
+*"Un système qui choisit ce qu'il apprend après l'avoir vérifié — c'est peut-être ça, la vraie intelligence."*

 *"A system that learns from what it has verified deserves to be learned — perhaps that's intelligence."*